 Key controversies swirl around employers requiring the social security number (SSN) on a job application, salary requirements when filling out a job application, and salary history or proof of salary at any point in the application and interview process.
-(Note that certain states and jurisdictions are making the collection of some of this data illegal—it is essential that employers know the laws in their state and local area.)
+(Note that certain states and jurisdictions are making the collection of some of this data illegal—it is essential that employers know the laws in their state and their local area.)

 The employer has every right to ignore their job application if the applicant didn't follow the instructions in the job posting.
 For an application’s validity, the job searcher must fulfill all requests listed by the employer.

 Job Searchers Are Concerned About the Privacy of Their Personal Information

 In fact, to complicate the situation further, many online application processes won't save and enter a job searcher's application unless all relevant spaces are filled.
 Few provide a way for the online applicant to reach the Human Resources staff to discuss providing certain information when, and if, the applicant becomes a viable candidate for the job.